Presidential Fathers: Responsible for Their Kids and the Country

 Being a parent is difficult – but imagine being the leader of a nation, too!

-John Adams was the second president of the U.S. Kendall noted that he was “an authoritarian father and authoritarian president.”
-He and his wife had six children, four of whom survived.
-It is said that he told his son John Quincy that he would either be president or a failure, and the son went on to become the sixth president.
+John Adams was the second president of the US.
+Kendall noted that he was “an authoritarian father and authoritarian president.”
+He and his wife had six children, but just four survived.
+It is said that Adams told his son John Quincy that he would either be president or a failure, and the son went on to become the sixth president.

 Historians suggest Jefferson may have also had up to six children with a slave at his plantation, Sally Hemings.
 The situation is not clear, but it appears two of the children, born into slavery, were allowed to “run away” to the North.
 One died in infancy.
 The others were freed in Jefferson’s will, after his death.